 Bay-Delta Conservation Plan: A License to Kill?

-In theory, the Bay-Delta Conservation Plan will serve as a "habitat conservation plan" for the Delta estuary, meeting the requirements of the state and federal Endangered Species Acts and California's Natural Communities Conservation Planning Act.
-The goal is the protection of listed species (such as the Delta smelt) and the construction of a "dual conveyance" scheme, or twin tunnels, to move fresh water from the Sacramento River directly to the south Delta export pumps for delivery to state and federal water contractors.
+In theory, the Bay-Delta Conservation Plan must meet the requirements of the state and federal Endangered Species Acts, as well as California's Natural Communities Conservation Planning Act.
+As noted above, the goal is to protect listed species (such as the Delta smelt) and enable the construction of a peripheral canal, tunnel, or "dual conveyance" scheme to move fresh water from the Sacramento River around or under the Delta to existing export pumps for eventual delivery to state and federal water contractors.

 The water supply goal under the plan is to allow the U.S. Bureau of Reclamation and the California Department of Water Resources to export enough water from a conveyance scheme to meet the full contractual demands of agricultural and urban water contractors in the San Joaquin Valley and southern California.
 However, as noted by the U.S. Environmental Protection Agency in 2010,